I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_packet_service.md

      predefined values in the
      <b>WwanDataClass</b> member of
      <a href="..\wwan\ns-wwan-_wwan_device_caps.md">WWAN_DEVICE_CAPS</a>.

+            `PacketServiceState`

+            The packet service state of the device.

+            `uNwError`

+            A network specific error, in the event of a packet-attach or packet-detach failure.
+For more information about this member, see the following "Remarks" section.

-## -remarks
+    ## Remarks
         The current packet-attach service state is typically reflected in the device's user interface.

 The MB Service combines the data-classes that are represented in
     <b>AvailableDataClass</b> with the supported data-classes that are reported with the device's capabilities